The Suicide Machines: 2002–2005: SideOneDummy years

-In 2005, the band released the album War Profiteering is Killing Us All, which continued their political themes by openly attacking the Bush White House, the continuation of the Iraq War, and conservative Republicanism.
+In 2005, the band released the album War Profiteering is Killing Us All, lyrics addressing the Bush administration, the Iraq War, and conservative political positions.
 Navarro also launched his own record label, Noise Riot Records, and released On the Eve of Destruction: 1991–1995, a compilation of the band's early EPs, singles, and demos.

-2006–2008: Breakup, post-Suicide Machines activity and reformation
+2006–2008: Breakup and post-Suicide Machines activity

 In 2006, while touring in support of War Profiteering is Killing Us All, the band abruptly broke up.
 Explanations given by the band members for this included Vandeberghe's desire to take a break from touring, which he did while friend Steve McCrumb filled for a performance at the Troubadour in Los Angeles on May 11.
 A tour of Mexico had been planned to follow this, and Navarro had suggested that the band perform its final shows that Christmas.
 However, interpersonal tensions came to a head after the Troubadour show when Lukacinsky refused to finish the tour.
 Lukacinsky himself further elaborated that the band had been planning to break up for some time.

 Following the band's breakup, Navarro and Vandeberghe continued working with Left in Ruin, a band they had started as a Suicide Machines side project and had worked on and off with for almost 6 years.
 Vandeberghe also joined the new band Hifi Handgrenades, and Tschirhart joined the band soon after.
 Later, Tschirhart formed another band called the A-Gang, with former Mest drummer Nick Gigler.
 Lukacinsky, meanwhile, started his own band, Bayonetting the Wounded, who broke up after a few demo recordings.
 He then moved to Japan and formed the One Thought Moment.
 Early in 2008, Navarro formed another Detroit band, Hellmouth, in which he was back on lead vocals.
-In 2011, Navarro formed a new band called Break Anchor.
-Bassist Rich Tschirhart also went on to form Bastardous with former Mest drummer, Nick Gigler.
-In 2013, drummer Ryan Vandeberghe teamed up with current and former members of Telegraph, Hellmouth, Hifi Handgrenades, ForDireLifeSake, and others to form the band Rebel Spies.

-The Suicide Machines as a band were dormant for 3 years.
-Always willing to play benefits for various social activist causes, they reunited in 2009.